afrid0315/aws-azure-devops-interview_questions/network-concepts-in-detail.md

 Examples of Usage: MAC addresses are commonly used in Ethernet networks to facilitate communication between devices, such as computers, printers, routers, switches, and other networking equipment.
 They are also used in wireless networks (Wi-Fi) for similar purposes.

 Overall, MAC addresses play a crucial role in network communication by providing a means to uniquely identify devices on a network, enabling efficient and accurate data transmission.

+#### Broadcast domain:

+A broadcast domain is a logical division of a computer network, in which all devices can directly send broadcast messages to each other.
+These messages are typically intended for all devices within the same network segment.
+In simpler terms, a broadcast domain is the area of a network where broadcast traffic is confined.

+Here are some key points about broadcast domains:

+Scope: A broadcast domain usually corresponds to a single subnet or VLAN (Virtual Local Area Network).
+All devices within the same broadcast domain can send broadcast messages to each other.

+Broadcast Messages: Broadcast messages are special types of network packets that are sent to all devices within a broadcast domain.
+They are typically used for purposes such as address resolution (ARP - Address Resolution Protocol), service discovery (Bonjour, SSDP), or network management.

+Traffic Isolation: Devices in different broadcast domains cannot directly send broadcast messages to each other.
+Broadcast traffic is contained within the boundaries of the broadcast domain, which helps prevent unnecessary network congestion and improves network performance.

+Routing Boundaries: Routers are used to separate broadcast domains.
+They operate at the network layer (Layer 3) of the OSI model and forward traffic between different broadcast domains based on routing tables.
+By default, routers do not forward broadcast traffic between different network segments.

+Impact on Network Design: Understanding broadcast domains is essential for designing efficient and scalable networks.
+By carefully planning the allocation of subnets and VLANs, network administrators can control the size of broadcast domains and optimize network performance.

+VLANs: Virtual Local Area Networks (VLANs) are often used to segment a physical network into multiple broadcast domains.
+Each VLAN acts as a separate broadcast domain, allowing network administrators to logically group devices based on their functional requirements or security policies.

+In summary, a broadcast domain defines the scope within which broadcast messages can be sent and received by devices on a network.
+Understanding and properly managing broadcast domains is crucial for maintaining network performance and scalability.